 April 22, 3 p.m.
 ET – Live Event on Zoom

-Join us for a deep exploration of the recent fires in Los Angeles in the context of climate change and Zen practice.
-As wildfires and other natural disasters intensify, what can Zen practice, in particular koan inquiry, reveal about impermanence, interconnection, and our response to crisis?
+Join us for a deep exploration of the environmental crisis in the context of wildfires and Zen practice.
+From the 2019-2020 Australian megafires to the recent devastation in Los Angeles, wildfires and other natural disasters continue to intensify.
+What can Zen practice, in particular koan inquiry, reveal about impermanence, interconnection, and our response to crisis?
 Our speakers, scholar Dale Wright and Zen teacher Susan Murphy, will discuss how both crisis and Zen practice can disrupt habitual views, opening up space for wisdom and compassionate action in the face of ecological collapse, and consider how fire, both literal and metaphorical, transforms our understanding of self and nature.

 A Meditation on the Four Elements with Lin Wang Gordon